EricLBuehler/merlin_rust/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Debug output**
-Output when built in debug mode and run using the steps to reproduce the behavior.
+Output when built in dev mode (`make dev`, then run) and run using the steps to reproduce the behavior.

 **Conextual information**
 Add system information and version here.